peacecorps/PCSA/README.md

 Latest documentation for PCSA can be found [here](https://github.com/systers/PCSA-Android/tree/develop/docs)

 ## Contributing
-Please submit a pull request if you wish to add on any improvements you have made to the app
+If you want to contribute to PCSA-Android, subscribe to our [systers-dev](http://systers.org/mailman/listinfo/systers-dev) mailing list and shoot an introductory email.
+Pick an open issue from the [issue list](https://github.com/systers/PCSA-Android/issues) claim it in the comments, fix the issue and send us a pull request.
+If you have any suggestions or issues to report, you can also discuss them in the mailing list.

 ## Troubleshooting/Issues